Supporting Portland's Vegan, Vegetarian and Veg-Curious Community

 Welcome to Northwest VEG!
 We are a nonprofit organization in the Portland, OR and Vancouver, WA area dedicated to educating and encouraging people to make vegan choices for a healthy, sustainable, and compassionate world.

-For the potluck, please bring a plant-based (no animal products, including honey) main dish, salad, or dessert; a card listing its ingredients; and plates and utensils for your use.
+Please bring a plant-based (no animal products, including honey) main dish, salad, or dessert; a card listing its ingredients; and plates and utensils for your use.
 Need plant-based ideas?
 Click here.
-If you come alone, figure the amount to serve 4-6; increase the amount 4 servings for each additional person in your party/family.
-Northwest VEG potlucks are alcohol-free events.
+If you come alone, figure the amount to serve 4–6 generously; increase the amount 4 servings for each additional person in your party/family.
+Northwest VEG potlucks are alcohol-free events, and we start eating at about 5:15.
 For more information email email@example.com.
-A donation of $2-5 is suggested to help cover the cost of the room rental.
+A donation of $2–5 per person is suggested to help cover the cost of the room rental.

 |5th Annual Enhancing Health with Plant-Based Nutrition Conf.|

 |September 26 (8:30 AM - 5:00 PM)|